 Part One: Definitions of Academic Honesty Violations

-Plagiarism is the misrepresentation of someone else’s words, ideas or data as one’s own work.
+Plagiarism is the misrepresentation of words, ideas or data that are not your own work as being your own work.
 Students should be advised to state the source of ideas when these are known, since this lends strength to their answers and is part of the ethics of scholarship.
 The following acts constitute plagiarism.

 No student shall:

 - Intentionally represent as one’s own work the work, words, ideas or arrangement of ideas, research, formulae, diagrams, statistics, or evidence of another.

 - Paraphrase, quote or “paste in” material without citing the source in the text.